jackie-ho/car-repository/resources/01-user-interface/views-102-lesson/readme.md

 *All* views are a *subclass* (or "descendant") of **View.java**.
 "All views are views."
 So, exactly how a Button has all of the properties of a TextView, all views have core properties that are provided by the View "class".
 We'll go over classes in depth at a later date.

-> Check: Why do all Button and EditText have the same properties that can be manipulated as a TextView?
-Why do all views share similar properties that can be manipulated?

 The commonly used properties for all view types are: